szczyglis-dev/py-gpt/docs/source/modes.rst

 You can also use experts in "inline" mode - by activating the ``Experts (inline)`` plugin.
 This allows for the use of experts in any mode, such as normal chat.

-Expert mode, like agent mode, is a "virtual" mode - you need to select a target mode of operation for it, which can be done in the settings at ``Settings / Agent (autonomous) / Sub-mode for experts``.
+Expert mode, like agent mode, is a "virtual" mode - you need to select a target mode of operation for it, which can be done in the settings at ``Settings -> Agents and experts -> Experts -> Sub-mode for experts``.

 You can also ask for a list of active experts at any time: